skagankose/dv_fall_2017/README.md

 The actual repository that contains all the code can be reached from [here](https://github.com/m-yaghini/tv_mirror_viz).

 ## Instructions About Visualization
-By using visualization, it is possible analyze broadcasts through years.
+By using visualization, it is possible analyze broadcasts through years.<br/>
-You can see the density of broadcasts and exact places that are mentioned in these broadcasts.
+You can see the density of broadcasts and exact places that are mentioned in these broadcasts.<br/>
-You can examine broadcasts related to cantons and each broadcast individually.
+You can examine broadcasts related to cantons and each broadcast individually.<br/>
-Go to Visualiation and click on show instructions to learn more about features of our visualization.
+Go to Visualiation and click on show instructions to learn more about features of our visualization.<br/>

-**Important Notes**: Set your browser's zoom level to around %70 to have the best experience!
+**Important Notes**: Set your browser's zoom level to around %70 to have the best experience! <br/>

 ## Visualising the TV Mirror
 #### Evolution and Importance of the National Swiss Radio/TV Broadcasts